SkinPen Microneedling for Hands in Walnut Creek

 Hand rejuvenation is not only about volume.
 Many patients notice changes in the skin itself: fine lines, crepiness, rough texture, dullness, and thinning.

-SkinPen microneedling is commonly used to support skin texture and tone, and it is often discussed for fine lines, enlarged pores, acne scars, and overall skin quality depending on baseline skin and goals.
+SkinPen microneedling is commonly used to support skin texture and tone.
 For the hands, the goal is to support gradual skin-quality improvement rather than create an artificial or over-treated appearance.

 What SkinPen microneedling may help improve on the hands